SovereignCloudStack/k8s-observability/README.md

 ```

 ### Optional: Monitoring of the KaaS layer deployment

+Note: This section is part of MVP0 version

 To test the Monitoring of the KaaS layer use case, deploy the Kaas-metric-importer
 into the Observer cluster.